Korean Wedding Traditions

 - Remedies for cosmic incompatibility prescribed (red underwear features frequently)

 Time Management: Book fortune-telling sessions six months before wedding planning.
 This gives you time to shop around if the first cosmic forecast predicts doom.
-Also, morning appointments supposedly yield more favorable readings-something about yang energy and coffee consumption.
+Also, morning appointments supposedly yield more favorable readings, something about yang energy and coffee consumption.

 The Feast That Proves Love Through Abundance (And Banchan)